return42/sphkerneldoc/doc/books/gadget/api.rst

    in that configuration, with all interfaces in their default settings.
    That involves using a list of the hardware's endpoints, enabling each endpoint according to its descriptor.
-It may also involve using ``usb_gadget_vbus_draw`` to let more power be drawn from VBUS, as allowed by that configuration.
+It may also involve using :c:func:`usb_gadget_vbus_draw()` to let more power be drawn from VBUS, as allowed by that configuration.
 For OTG devices, setting a configuration may also involve reporting HNP capabilities through a user interface.